varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 The std VMODs vmod.vcc file looks somewhat like this::

 	$Module std 3
-	$Init init_function
+	$Event event_function
 	$Function STRING toupper(STRING_LIST)
 	$Function STRING tolower(STRING_LIST)
 	$Function VOID set_ip_tos(INT)

 The first line gives the name of the module, nothing special there.

-The second line specifies an optional "Init" function, which will be called whenever a VCL program which imports this VMOD is loaded.
+The second line specifies an optional "Event" function, which will be called whenever a VCL program which imports this VMOD is initially loaded or transitions to any of the warm, active, cold and discarded states.
-This gives a chance to initialize the module before any of the functions it implements are called.
 More on this below.

 The next three lines specify two functions in the VMOD, along with the types of the arguments, and that is probably where the hardest bit